-- 1. Remove the stem cap and insert a 3/16" allen wrench.
-Check that the valve is closed. - 2.
-Remove the port caps and attach refrigerant manifold hoses. - 3.
-Open the valves and purge the hoses. - 4.
-When service is complete, shut the discharge access valve first.
+- 2. Remove the port caps and attach refrigerant manifold hoses. - 3.
+Open the valves and purge the hoses.
+Note: Open liquid line valve half way to access both sides of the liquid line. - 4.
+When service is complete, shut the liquid line access valve first (fully up).
 Then, with the machine running and the middle hose outlet securely fastened to the manifold or refrigerant tank (closed) open both manifold valves.
 This allows any liquid refrigerant in the discharge hose to flow thru the manifold and into the suction side. - 5.
 After the gages have equaled, shut the manifold valves and the suction access valve. - 6.
 Remove the gages and replace the stem and port caps.
+Return the schrader core to the liquid line valve.
 Make certain that all caps are on tightly.